For many quality testing and other procedures, hardness testing holds prime importance, especially Vickers hardness test

 This is because the requirements of specimen surface quality are stricter than other testing procedures.

-The specimen needs to meet the given requirements for Vickers hardness test:
+The specimen needs to meet the given requirements for the Vickers hardness test:

 - The specimen/ material has to be precision-ground in case of macro-hardness testing or polished for micro-hardness testing.